19th Division (United States)

-19th Division: A National Guard division established in early 1917 consisting of Arizona, California, Colorado, Nevada, New Mexico, and Utah.
-By the end of that same year, the 19th Division became the 40th Division (later 40th Infantry Division).
+The first 19th Division was a National Guard division established in early 1917 consisting of Arizona, California, Colorado, Nevada, New Mexico, and Utah.
+By the end of that same year, the 19th Division became the 40th Division.

 World War I

 The 19th Division was organized on 1 September 1918 as a Regular Army and National Army division for service in the American Expeditionary Force from a mixture of existing and newly-raised units, however the division did not go overseas and demobilized in February 1919 at Camp Dodge, Iowa.

+Organization

 The 19th Division gained the nickname "Twilight Division" and was composed of the following units, not all of which joined before the Armistice: